Prevention is better than cure.

 Fleet maintenance software integrations

 If data is siloed, you can’t use it effectively and benefit from it.
 Integration, or connecting separate systems via APIs to establish a two-way information exchange, is key to efficient process automation and obtaining an accurate overview of your fleet condition, operations, and performance.
 You can establish internal and external integrations (which ones you require depend on your specific business model and needs).

 Fleet maintenance software internal and external integrations

-Integration with a fleet management system allows you to share equipment databases, plan trips considering service schedules, share expense information, and much more.
+Integration with a fleet management system (or other trucking software) allows you to share equipment databases, plan trips considering service schedules, share expense information, and much more.